NilPointer-Software/bdfd-wiki/src/bdscript/botListDescription.md

 ```

 ## Parameters
-- `text`: The text that description is set to.
+- `text`: The text that the description will be set to.

 ## Example
 ```